 If you’re curious or overwhelmed with selections, type your preferred detergent on the EWG’s website to find out how it scores.

 Shampoos and lotions, even those marketed specifically for babies, often contain synthetic fragrances (which are packed with phthalates), harsh detergents and other toxic chemicals – some of which are of fairly high concern.

 I could go as far as saying that you shouldn’t put anything on your baby’s skin that you wouldn’t eat.
-If that’s a conflict with your way of doing things, I would at least read lists of ingredients of different products and avoid the biggest culprits like fragrance/parfum and parabens.
+If that’s too woo-woo for you, I’d at least read the lists of ingredients to avoid the biggest culprits like fragrance/parfum and parabens.

-You don’t want to use any sunscreen at all on your newborn, right?
+You don’t want to use any sunscreen at all on your newborn.
 This advice is for quite a bit later on, but it’s an important one.